ALTER INDEX(7) PostgreSQL 15.10 Documentation ALTER INDEX(7)

 SYNOPSIS

-ALTER INDEX [ IF EXISTS ] name RENAME TO new_name ALTER INDEX [ IF EXISTS ] name SET TABLESPACE tablespace_name ALTER INDEX name DEPENDS ON EXTENSION extension_name ALTER INDEX [ IF EXISTS ] name SET ( storage_parameter = value [, ... ] ) ALTER INDEX [ IF EXISTS ] name RESET ( storage_parameter [, ... ] ) ALTER INDEX ALL IN TABLESPACE name [ OWNED BY role_name [, ... ] ] SET TABLESPACE new_tablespace [ NOWAIT ]
+ALTER INDEX [ IF EXISTS ] name RENAME TO new_name ALTER INDEX [ IF EXISTS ] name SET TABLESPACE tablespace_name ALTER INDEX name ATTACH PARTITION index_name ALTER INDEX name [ NO ] DEPENDS ON EXTENSION extension_name ALTER INDEX [ IF EXISTS ] name SET ( storage_parameter [= value] [, ... ] ) ALTER INDEX [ IF EXISTS ] name RESET ( storage_parameter [, ... ] ) ALTER INDEX [ IF EXISTS ] name ALTER [ COLUMN ] column_number SET STATISTICS integer ALTER INDEX ALL IN TABLESPACE name [ OWNED BY role_name [, ... ] ] SET TABLESPACE new_tablespace [ NOWAIT ]

 DESCRIPTION

 ALTER INDEX changes the definition of an existing index.
-There are several subforms: RENAME The RENAME form changes the name of the index.
+There are several subforms described below.
+Note that the lock level required may differ for each subform.
+An ACCESS EXCLUSIVE lock is held unless explicitly noted.
+When multiple subcommands are listed, the lock held will be the strictest one required from any subcommand.
+RENAME The RENAME form changes the name of the index.
+If the index is associated with a table constraint (either UNIQUE, PRIMARY KEY, or EXCLUDE), the constraint is renamed as well.
 There is no effect on the stored data.
+Renaming an index acquires a SHARE UPDATE EXCLUSIVE lock.
 SET TABLESPACE This form changes the index's tablespace to the specified tablespace and moves the data file(s) associated with the index to the new tablespace.
 To change the tablespace of an index, you must own the index and have CREATE privilege on the new tablespace.
 All indexes in the current database in a tablespace can be moved by using the ALL IN TABLESPACE form, which will lock all indexes to be moved and then move each one.
 This form also supports OWNED BY, which will only move indexes owned by the roles specified.
 If the NOWAIT option is specified then the command will fail if it is unable to acquire all of the locks required immediately.
 Note that system catalogs will not be moved by this command, use ALTER DATABASE or explicit ALTER INDEX invocations instead if desired.
-See also CREATE TABLESPACE (CREATE_TABLESPACE(7)).
-DEPENDS ON EXTENSION This form marks the index as dependent on the extension, such that if the extension is dropped, the index will automatically be dropped as well.
-SET ( storage_parameter = value [, ... ] ) This form changes one or more index-method-specific storage parameters for the index.
-See CREATE INDEX (CREATE_INDEX(7)) for details on the available parameters.
-Note that the index contents will not be modified immediately by this command; depending on the parameter you might need to rebuild the index with REINDEX(7) to get the desired effects.
+See also CREATE TABLESPACE.
+ATTACH PARTITION index_name Causes the named index (possibly schema-qualified) to become attached to the altered index.
+The named index must be on a partition of the table containing the index being altered, and have an equivalent definition.
+An attached index cannot be dropped by itself, and will automatically be dropped if its parent index is dropped.
+DEPENDS ON EXTENSION extension_name NO DEPENDS ON EXTENSION extension_name This form marks the index as dependent on the extension, or no longer dependent on that extension if NO is specified.
+An index that's marked as dependent on an extension is automatically dropped when the extension is dropped.
+SET ( storage_parameter [= value] [, ... ] ) This form changes one or more index-method-specific storage parameters for the index.
+See CREATE INDEX for details on the available parameters.
+Note that the index contents will not be modified immediately by this command; depending on the parameter you might need to rebuild the index with REINDEX to get the desired effects.
 RESET ( storage_parameter [, ... ] ) This form resets one or more index-method-specific storage parameters to their defaults.
 As with SET, a REINDEX might be needed to update the index entirely.
+ALTER [ COLUMN ] column_number SET STATISTICS integer This form sets the per-column statistics-gathering target for subsequent ANALYZE operations, though can be used only on index columns that are defined as an expression.
+Since expressions lack a unique name, we refer to them using the ordinal number of the index column.
+The target can be set in the range 0 to 10000; alternatively, set it to -1 to revert to using the system default statistics target (default_statistics_target).
+For more information on the use of statistics by the PostgreSQL query planner, refer to Section 14.2.

 PARAMETERS

 IF EXISTS Do not throw an error if the index does not exist.
-A notice is issued in this case. name The name (possibly schema-qualified) of an existing index to alter. new_name The new name for the index. tablespace_name The tablespace to which the index will be moved. extension_name The name of the extension that the index is to depend on. storage_parameter The name of an index-method-specific storage parameter. value The new value for an index-method-specific storage parameter.
+A notice is issued in this case. column_number The ordinal number refers to the ordinal (left-to-right) position of the index column. name The name (possibly schema-qualified) of an existing index to alter. new_name The new name for the index. tablespace_name The tablespace to which the index will be moved. extension_name The name of the extension that the index is to depend on. storage_parameter The name of an index-method-specific storage parameter. value The new value for an index-method-specific storage parameter.
 This might be a number or a word depending on the parameter.

 NOTES